Tuba: Types and construction

 The euphonium is sometimes referred to as a tenor tuba and is pitched in B♭, one octave higher than the BB♭ contrabass tuba.
 The term "tenor tuba" is often used more specifically to refer to B♭ rotary-valved tubas pitched in the same octave as euphoniums.
 The "Small Swiss Tuba in C" is a tenor tuba pitched in C, and provided with 6 valves to make the lower notes in the orchestral repertoire possible.
 The French C tuba was the standard instrument in French orchestras until overtaken by F and C tubas since the Second World War.
 One popular example of the use of the French C tuba is the Bydło movement in Ravel's orchestration of Mussorgsky's Pictures at an Exhibition, though the rest of the work is scored for this instrument as well.

-Larger BBB subcontrabass tubas exist but are extremely rare (there are at least four known examples).
-The first two were built by Gustave Besson in BBB, one octave below the BB contrabass tuba, on the suggestion of John Philip Sousa.
-The monster instruments were not completed until just after Sousa's death.
-Later, in the 1950s, British musician Gerard Hoffnung commissioned the London firm of Paxman to create a subcontrabass tuba in EEE for use in his comedic music festivals.
-Also, a tuba pitched in FFF was made in Kraslice by Bohland & Fuchs probably during 1910 or 1911 and was destined for the World Exhibition in New York in 1913.
-Two players are needed; one to operate the valves and one to blow into the mouthpiece.
+A very small number of larger subcontrabass tubas exist as novelty instruments.
+Two in 36′ B♭, an octave below the B♭ contrabass, were built by Gustave Besson on the suggestion of Patrick Gilmore, but were not completed until after his death in 1892.
+One survives in the Harvard University Band, where it was restored and features occasionally in concerts.
+Another with four valves was exhibited by maker Bohland & Fuchs in 1928, 110 in in height with a 50 in bell, weighing 200 lb.
+In 1956, British musician Gerard Hoffnung used a 32′ C subcontrabass tuba, built c.
+1899 by German maker Rudolf Sander, in the first of his comedy Hoffnung Music Festivals.
+In 2010, a fully playable Riesentuba in 36′ B♭ with four rotary valves was built and resides in the Markneukirchen Musical Instrument Museum, Germany.